renacin/BramptonTransitAnalysis/0_Research/README.md

 	+ A solution that I found helpful was to implement the use of child processes (threads/multiprocessing).
 When a child process is killed all related memory is released

+	+ After much testing it was determined this was the best way to ensure that there are no memory leaks in the code, not the cleanest - but it works

 ## 1.2 (System) Overall Program Size
 	+ Since I want this program to run continuously on a Raspberry Pi 3, it needs to be as efficient as possible.